Assistant professor, tenure track

-Second, I am studying the mediatisation of recognition, with a particular interest in how evaluative infrastructures, such as feedback systems and review scores, alter recognition and with what social, cultural and ethical consequences.
+Second, I am studying the mediation of recognition, with a particular interest in how evaluative infrastructures, such as feedback systems and review scores, alter recognition and with what social, cultural and ethical consequences.

-Third, building upon my longstanding interest in mediatisation studies, I am working on a theoretical and methodological framework to study media-related social and cultural change from a critical realist perspective.
+Third, building upon my longstanding interest in mediatisation studies, I am working on a theoretical and methodological framework to study media-related social and cultural change and continuity from a critical realist perspective.

 I am teaching on the MA and can supervise students in areas mentioned above.